Join us! Online Creative Inquiry Day 2021

 Live the week of May 9th

 Students are encouraged to undertake independent research, such as an Honors Thesis or research under the supervision of a faculty member.
 Students can also work with a faculty member for pay or for credit.

 Contacting a Professor to be your mentor

 Kamelia Kilawan: research from the student’s perspective

-Kamelia is a Provost Scholar and Jeanette K. Watson Fellow concentrating on Journalism and Religious Studies.
-She is curious about the thread that binds the city’s ethnic communities and is using this passion to strengthen her skills as a journalist.
-She recently won the CUNY Thomas Tam Prize, the Susan A. Locke Award, and was accepted to Columbia’s graduate journalism program.
-See her blog, Culture Kamelia.
+Kamelia concentrated on Journalism and Religious Studies.
+Her research question began with her curiousity about the thread that binds the City’s ethnic communities and wanted to use her thesis to strengthen her research skills as a journalist.
+She won the CUNY Thomas Tam Prize, the Susan A. Locke Outstanding Honors Student Award, and attended Columbia’s graduate journalism program.